DiyaSingla/sparkathon/README.md

 Embarking on a sustainable journey has never been more inviting.
 Sustainix is showcased through an engaging web app designed using the versatile Flutter framework.
 Step into a world where products are displayed with a purpose.
 Seamlessly navigate through a diverse array of items and be enlightened by insights that facilitate informed and sustainable choices.
 The web app can be accessed [here](https://sustainix.netlify.app).

+## Impact:

+Sustainix addresses a critical aspect of modern consumerism - environmental responsibility.
+By integrating information about carbon footprints into the decision-making process, users are empowered to make choices that positively impact the planet.
+This innovative approach aligns with global sustainability goals and contributes to creating a more sustainable future.

+__This is more than just a recommendation system, it's a catalyst for positive change.
+By combining cutting-edge technology with environmental awareness, we've created a recommendation system that empowers individuals to make choices that resonate beyond their personal preferences, ultimately contributing to a greener planet and a more sustainable future.__